Robert Barth

 Robert Barth (born 10 August 1968) is a German former motorcycle speedway rider.
 He is a four time champion of the world.

 Life

 Barth was born on born 10 August 1968.

 Career

 Barth won four Long Track World Championships, in 2002, 2003, 2005 and 2006.
 He also rode in the Speedway Grand Prix.

 Barth twice won the German Individual Speedway Championship 2001 and 2002.

 Barth was also a prominent grasstrack rider and won three European Championship titles in 1989, 1990 and 1994.
 The grasstrack championship merged with the Longtrack and Barth finished runner-up three times (1996, 1999 and 2000) before winning his world titles.

-He retired in 2006 but retained an interest in the sport becoming an engine tuner.
+Barth retired in 2006 but retained an interest in the sport becoming an engine tuner.
 He helped Lukas Fienhage become the 2020 World Longtrack champion.